denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 First, my approach is manifestly *materialist*.
-Throughout my argument, I seek to recover the material contexts (paper, silicon, and magnetic storage media) that give support to higher-level social and cognitive phenomena (like literature, text, and discourse).
+Throughout my argument, I seek to recover the material contexts (paper, silicon, and magnetic storage media) that give support to higher-order social and cognitive phenomena (like literature, text, and discourse).

 Second, the book contains a strong undercurrent of *humanism*.
 In making